matwilso/matwilso.github.io/_posts/gpt-sim.md

 This could be an incredible tool for accelerating progress across the whole field.
 Invest a fraction of resources in creating and developing it and then it becomes a source of compounding growth for the entire company/field.
 As it gets better, so do our capabilities, data, $, and time budgets.

 Beyond just a training tool, it could form the basis of an internal model that the agent uses online during deployment.
-The agent understands and interacts with the world in terms of its high-fidelity physics model, relying on its future predictions for making choices in the world.
+The agent understands and interacts with the world in terms of its high-fidelity physics model, relying on its future predictions for making decisions in the world.

 For example, humans can accurately predict what will happen if we bump our coffee cup near the edge of a table